Lean UX canvas template

 The Lean UX concept was created by Jeff Gothelf, author of the book LEAN UX – Designing Great Products with Agile Teams.
 This tool helps you to form hypotheses for testing, build experimentation plans for them, and frame your work as a business issue to solve and dissect any business problem into its core assumptions.

 Lean UX Canvas gives you the big picture of what you are building, why you are building it, and who you are building it for.
-You can quickly identify the potentially weak areas of your product and solve your business problems, which lead to creating an excellent customer-centric product.
+You can quickly identify the potentially weak areas of your product and solve your business problems, which leads to creating an excellent, customer-centric product.

 How do you use the Miro Lean UX canvas template?

 Fill out a pre-made and fully customizable template step by step, going from the Business Problem quadrant to the Experiment Ideas quadrant.
 Next, fill out the User quadrants by uploading user interviews, surveys, usability studies, and more.
 This process is really seamless thanks to Miro integrations with Google Drive, Sketch, Dropbox, Adobe CC, and more.
 Fill out the Product quadrants to answer assumptions that the Business quadrants posed and confirm needs that the User quadrants exposed.
 Design solutions and experiences that are efficient and useful together with your team—share your board with others and discuss it in real-time.

 Save time by using our pre-made Lean UX canvas template instead of creating your own from scratch.
 Get started by signing up for free to update it with your own information.

 Invite your team members to collaborate on your new Lean UX canvas template.
 Miro enables you to engage co-located and remote teams on a virtual whiteboard, without constraints.